The ecco_access library¶

-• ecco_podaac_access: takes the same input, but returns the URLs/paths or local files where the data is located
+ecco_podaac_to_xrdataset: takes as input a text query or ECCO dataset identifier, and returns an xarray Datasetecco_podaac_access: takes the same input, but returns the URLs/paths or local files where the data is located

-ECCO output on PO.DAAC
+ECCO output on PO.DAAC¶

-Setting up Earthdata login credentials
+Setting up Earthdata login credentials¶

 An account with NASA Earthdata is required to access ECCO output hosted in the AWS Cloud by PO.DAAC.
 Please visit https://urs.earthdata.nasa.gov/home to make an account.